kdc.conf(5) 맨 페이지 - 윈디하나의 솔라나라

 same meaning as just listing the type or family.
 For example, "DEFAULT

-removed, and "des3 DEFAULT" would be the default set of encryption
+moved, and "des3 DEFAULT" would be the default set of encryption types

 While aes128-cts and aes256-cts are supported for all Kerberos opera‐